Board of Trustees

 "We couldn't have asked for a better school for our daughter, anywhere, let alone on this little island!
 We love our Nantucket Lighthouse School Community."

-No stranger to nonprofits and community service, he serves on the Nantucket Conservation Commission and is a member of the Maddequet Admiralty Association where he serves on the Maddequet Admiralty Association Scholarship Committee.
-In 2016 he was elected to the Board of Trustees for the Nantucket Lighthouse School to fill a vacancy and will continue to serve a regular term.
-His family started the John Topham Jr. Spirit Fund to benefit local youth who are making a difference in the fight against HIV/ AIDS.
-In the past, he was a board member of the Nantucket Ice Rink and Roller Hockey.
+Joseph serves the island community as a Commissioner on the Nantucket Conservation Commission and as a member of the Maddequet Admiralty Association where he serves on the Maddequet Admiralty Association Scholarship Committee.
+His family started the John Topham Jr. Spirit Fund to benefit local youth who work to make a difference in the fight against HIV/AIDS.
+In the past, he was a board member of the Nantucket Ice Rink and Nantucket Roller Hockey.

 Eric was born in New Hampshire and spent summers on Nantucket with his family.
 After graduating from the University of Rhode Island, he moved to the island year round in 2001.
 He is an associate member of the Conservation Foundation and has a deep interest in protecting Nantucket’s open space.
 Eric met his wife Jenne on Nantucket and together they run a landscaping business.
 They have a two-year-old daughter Jimmie and after being introduced to the Lighthouse School is very grateful that there is an on island education very similar to the one he grew up with in New Hampshire at the Well School.
 In his free time he enjoys skiing, surfing, and spending time outdoors with his family.